We live where the world comes to play, so you don’t have to go too far to find an epic family adventure in Tampa Bay!

 One of our favorite parks in Hillsborough County is Edward Medard Conservation Park in Plant City due to a unique area near the playground where you can walk among otherworldly tree roots exposed by erosion at an old phosphate mine over the last several decades.
 There are also hills to hike to make you feel as if you’re anywhere other than Tampa Bay!

 If you are looking for a playground to get the wiggles out, our favorites are Julian B Lane Riverfront Park in Tampa and Glazer Family Playground at the St. Pete Pier.
-There’s a lot more to do too at the Pier–there are not only awesome restaurants, but you can explore the Tampa Bay Watch Discovery Center, ride your bikes or scooters along the Pier or go for a skate the Rockin’ Roller Rink which is on exhibit right now!
+There’s a lot more to do too at the Pier–there are not only awesome restaurants, but you can explore the Tampa Bay Watch Discovery Center, ride your bikes or scooters along the Pier or go for a skate the Rockin’ Roller Rink which is on display March 7-April 14, 2024!

 Both parks have a splash pad nearby, so don’t forget to pack the swimsuits, towels and sunscreen!